TiraLabra/Testing-and-rmq/src/test/java/rmq/domain/README.md

 }
 ```

-There are [other annotations](https://www.guru99.com/junit-annotations-api.html) that are useful as well but more on these later.
+There are [other annotations](https://www.guru99.com/junit-annotations-api.html) that are useful as well but these won't be covered in detail.

 Assertions available through the `org.junit.Assert.*` import can be used to check for things.
 If the assertions fail, an exception will be thrown and the test in question will fail.